 To display activity data from Activity Insights, you must first create an OAuth application in Zoom.
-You’ll then configure the following Zoom sources, so IdentityNow can gather your accounts, groups, and roles information and display their activity data.
+You’ll then configure the following required sources so that IdentityNow can gather your Zoom accounts, groups, and roles information and activity data.

 Creating a Server-to-Server OAuth App in Zoom

 Before activity insights can display in IdentityNow, you must create a server-to-server OAuth app in Zoom.

 - From the Zoom App Marketplace, select Develop > Build App.

 - Select Create on the Server-to-Server OAuth tile.

 - Enter a name for your app and select Create.